 Charles visited his father who later died on December 7, 1945.
 Charles then returned to Kentucky to be with his wife.
 He was sent to the Veterans Administration Hospital in Cambridge, Ohio, for dental problems.
 He was discharged, from the army, on April 11, 1946.
 His wife and he would set up a home in Breckinridge County and later Louisville.
 He was the father of two children.

 After the war, Charles became a finish carpenter.
-He was so skilled in his trade that he built the pedestal that the stature of General George Patton stands on at the Patton Museum at Fort Knox.
+He was so skilled in his trade that he built the pedestal that the statue of General George Patton stands on at the Patton Museum at Fort Knox.

 Charles R. Boeshart passed away on December 17, 1998.
 He was buried in Louisville, Kentucky.